sreelakshmis/UpdatesTracker/README.md

 *Posts can be created and managed using the application

 *Design Componenets
-Service definition :  swagger2
+Service definition :  swagger2,
-Security : basic authentication
+Security : basic authentication,
-Monitoring :  Actuator
+Monitoring :  Actuator,
-Database : H2 in-memory database
+Database : H2 in-memory database,
-Java framework : Spring boot
+Java framework : Spring boot,
-Unit testing : Junit and Mockito
+Unit testing : Junit and Mockito,
 Functional testing

 Swagger2 is used to create the service definition.